Syria rebels say launch "decisive battle" in Aleppo

 Rebels have also targeted Assad's inner circle during the conflict.
 The president's widowed sister Bushra has moved to the United Arab Emirates, a source close to the UAE government said on Thursday, apparently having fled with her children after her powerful husband was killed.

-Bushra al-Assad, Bashar's older sister, was married to Assef Shawkat, the former deputy defense minister who was killed in a bomb attack in Damascus on July 18.
+Bushra al-Assad, Bashar's older sister, was married to Assef Shawkat, the former deputy defence minister who was killed in a bomb attack in Damascus on July 18.

 (Additional reporting by Dominic Evans and Oliver Holmes in Beirut, Stephanie Nebehay in Geneva, reporters at the United Nations; Editing by Andrew Heavens)